OCA/maintainer-tools/README.md

 ## Usage

-Get a token from Github
+Get a token from Github, you may have to delete the existing one from Account settings -> Applications -> Personnal Access Token

     $ oca-github-login USERNAME